 MRI (Magnetic Resonance Imaging) uses magnetism and radio waves to create a "picture" of the inside of your head.
 It is more detailed than a CT scan and usually preferred when trying to diagnose a brain tumor.
 An MRI will find smaller tumors than a CT scan.
-A different contrast agent is used for MRIs than for CT scans, so if you had an allergic reaction to the dye used for a CT scan, you can still usually use the contrast agent for an MRI (and visa versa).
+A different contrast agent is used for MRIs than for CT scans, so if you had an allergic reaction to the dye used for a CT scan, you can still usually use the contrast agent for an MRI (and vice versa).
 Sometimes you cannot have a MRI if there is any metal in your body.
 If there is any metal in your body, tell them when you make the appointment so they can determine if it is safe.
-Other than the problem with metal, MRIs are thought to be safe and there is no limit to their use.
-They are expensive, but readily available.
+Other than the problem with metal, and a small risk with the contrast agent, MRIs are thought to be safe.